TMElyralab/lyraW4AFp8/README.md

 LyraW4fp8 is a library designed for W4AFP8 Mix-of-Experts (MoE) and GEMMs.

 This library innovatively realized Machete Grouped-GEMM and MoE architecture, by optimizing the Machete GEMM kernels.

 We further employed the tuning methodology for multi matrix shape to achieve peak acceleration.

-We also integrated both MoE and Linear method into SGLang for W4AFP8-quantized models.The result simultaneously boost sustained throughput and cut time latency on a single H20 or H100.
+We also integrated both MoE and Linear method into SGLang for W4AFP8-quantized models.
+The result simultaneously boost sustained throughput and cut time latency on a single H20 or H100.

 # Model